Eagle’s Nest Atitlán: A Wonderful Eco Resort in Guatemala

 San Pedro, Lake Atitlán

 I stayed at Hotel y Restaurant Playa Linda, a place a bit further from the center of San Pedro but very close to the lake shore in a peaceful area.
-Although the rooms are basic, the space has a delightful garden and offers exquisite breakfast.
+Although the rooms are basic, the space has a delightful garden and offers an exquisite breakfast.
 I always used Booking.com to find accommodation since they have a huge selection.

 Booking.com